 - Keep seed stalk picked off.

 - Stop harvest when temperatures rise above 85°F.

 - Remove oldest stalks at the base when plants grow crowded, giving room for new stalks to grow.
-Never remove more than one-quarter of the stalks at one time.
+Never remove more than 1/4 of the stalks at one time.